wp-plugins/twitter-cards-meta/readme.txt

 *   Only this plugin will pick image automatically from your post, even its not attached properly.
 *   Other plugin will mostly use your default image as they cant grab image properly, even "WordPress SEO by Yoast" does the same.
 But please read the Twitter Cards' [guideline and terms](https://dev.twitter.com/docs/cards) guideline about image.
 It clearly says 'Do not use a generic image such as your website logo, author photo, or other image that spans multiple pages.'
 So if you end up using default image for most posts, you will probably never get approved in Twitter Cards.
 *   This plugin does the markup in right way, and in right position.
+*   **New** Only this plugin handles both 'Summary Card' and 'Photo Card' properly.
+*   **New** Only this plugin has the option to select Twitter 'Card Type' per post basis, right from post panel.

-The main thing is we had to make this plugin as other solution did not worked for most of our project.
+The main thing is, we had to make this plugin as other solution did not worked for most of our projects.
 So we have learned from others' limitation, and we come-up with better solution.
-We will eventually add Photo Card and Player Cards support in the future release.
+We have all ready added Photo Card, will add Player Card support in the future release.

 == Installation ==